GENERAL DATA PROTECTION REGULATION

-Please note that we have tried to provide lists and examples that are accurate and representative of the business that we conduct with you.
+We have tried to provide lists and examples that are accurate and representative of the business that we conduct with you, whether that is in your capacity as an individual client, a corporate client or a member of staff of a corporate client.
 However, any such lists and examples are unlikely to exhaustive – we may require more, less or different data in order to provide you with appropriate and agreed advice, products and services.

 We may ask you to provide personal information by the following means:

 Completing hard copy or online paperwork, such as applications, declarations and medical questionnaires.